denten/denten.github.io/_pages/about.md

-> His recent work appears on the pages of *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, *Modernism/modernity*, *Public Books*, and *Los Angeles Review of Books* on topics that range from book piracy to algorithmic composition, unintelligent design, and history of data visualization.
+> His recent work appears on the pages of *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, *Modernism/modernity*, *Public Books*, and *Los Angeles Review of Books* on topics that include literary theory, the sociology of literature, media history, and narratology.
 His next book concerns the creative limits of artificial intelligence.

 Please submit all press queries in writing---I do not give transcribed interviews.